TREKKING WITH MOUNTAIN GORILLAS

 Day 1: Upon arrival into Kigali International Airport, you will be greeted by a driver holding an Aaron’s Photo Tours sign for a private 20 min. transfer to our first night accomodations.
 We will meet at 7:00PM for introductions and a welcome presentation and dinner.

-Day 2: 7:30am breakfast, 9am departure with all belongings, 9:30am-11:30 visit the Genocide Museum, lunch at Hotel Rwanda followed by a 3 drive to Volcanos National Park with a quick visit to the Dian Fossey Gorilla Fund.
+Day 2: 7:30am breakfast, 9am departure with all belongings, 9:30am-11:30 visit the Genocide Museum, lunch at Hotel Rwanda followed by a 3 drive to Volcanos National Park.
 5pm camera setups, 6:30pm diner.

 Day 6: 6am breakfast, 7am brief where we will be assigned to visit a specific golden monkey family.
 8:30am-1pm golden monkey trekking.
 We will spend exactly one hour with the golden monkeys upon arrival.
 Lunch followed by a 2pm prompt departure for flights home or hotel drop off of you are staying an extra night in Kigali.
 Book flights after 7pm.
 There is a coffee shop at the airport with a few light snacks and drinks to tide your appetite before they feed you dinner on the plane.